The Mission: Make Conservatism Cool. The Strategy: A Mechanical Bull and a Cardboard Cutout of AOC. | Washingtonian (DC)

 • Bizarre photo opportunities

-So many cardboard cutouts of celebrities—many of them not linked to the administration—like Michael Jackson, Tom Brady, Chris Pratt, Hillary Clinton, Jeb Bush, Monica Lewinsky, Hillary Clinton, Drake, Marilyn Monroe, Joe Rogan, Bob Ross, and even Benny Johnson.
+So many cardboard cutouts of celebrities—many of them not linked to the administration—like Michael Jackson, Tom Brady, Chris Pratt, Hillary Clinton, Jeb Bush, Monica Lewinsky, Drake, Marilyn Monroe, Joe Rogan, Bob Ross, and even Benny Johnson.
 There was also a corner dedicated to Alexandria Ocasio-Cortez, who apparently lives rent-free in the heads of many at the convention.
 The New York Congresswoman’s cutout portrayed her holding a fist to the sky.
 Next to the standup, a sign announced the “Socialism Bread Line,” and there were a dozen or so loaves of, ahem, white bread.

 Later, when I was on my way out, I circled back to find that some rascals had written “#AnnieBronx” and “pendeja” across fake-AOC’s face.